 He was a quiet self effacing man but possessed of a nice dry sense of humour.
 I recall a neighbourhood drinks party at which he was cornered by a rather pompous man who was talking at great length about the merits of his new BMW car.
 At the end of his discourse he turned to Michael and asked,

 ”What sort of car do you have Michael?”

 Without missing a beat Michael replied,

 Undertaken to mark the 2023 Centenary the project aims to establish which. if any, other houses on the Estate may have been built by Thomas Cubitt.

-These photographs of the interior of Nos 15/16 Lewes Crescent show all the features associated with a typical ‘Cubitt house’ .
+These photographs of the interior of Nos 15/16 Lewes Crescent although all the features associated with a typical ‘Cubitt house’ are present, there is no documentaru evidence at this time (2022) to prove that Cubitt was involved.
 The first bas relief is the most magnificent one on the Estate and represents Alexander the Great’s triumphal entry into Babylon.
 The original was commissioned by Napoleon Bonaparte to celebrate his planned coronation in Rome.
 Sculptor Bertel Thorvaldsen completed the work in 3 months.
 Unfortunately the coronation never took place.
 However the 35m Frieze itself became immensely popular.
 Thorvaldsen made copies.
 2 of which are in the Thorvaldsen Museum in Copenhagen.
 On the Kemp Town Estate there are several bas reliefs showing parts of the Frieze.